 Doors are found in every building structure, from schools and office buildings that need to withstand long-term sustained use to hospitals, laboratories, and food processing buildings that require their doors to be resilient to humidity changes, high moisture levels, harsh chemical interactions, and impermeable surfaces.

 Door manufacturers have been building bonded composite doors since the 1980s.
 Responding to the need for versatile doors that are as strong as steel or aluminum but more impervious to corrosion, inventors got to work creating doors constructed of fiber-reinforced plastic (FRP).
-This material can be specially formulated with particular attributes that manufacturers of doors for various purposes might be interested in incorporating depending on the environment the doors will be found in.
+This material can be specially formulated with particular attributes that manufacturers of doors for various purposes might be interested in incorporating depending on the environment in which the doors will be found.

 FRP can be used in thin yet extremely durable sheets, easily coated with protective finishes, and bonded in seamless shells around sound-dampening foam, such as polystyrene.
-FRP can also be used to build stile and rail doors that might include glass paneling in the center of the door.
+It can also be used to build stile and rail doors that might include glass paneling in the center.

 Performance Testing of Doors